In Defense Of My Use Of AI For Art, v 3.0

 Do you like the song "Uptown Funk" by Bruno Mars?
 Do you like anything by Pharrell or Jamiroquai?
 You can absolutely hear throwback influences.
 Do you like "Justify My Love" by Madonna?
 A lot of you don't know it samples a Public Enemy song.
 [Yes, for real.]
 Do you like The Weeknd?
 His voice sounds a lot like Michael Jackson's.
 Many rock bands were influenced by other bands that came before them.
 Elvis Presley was heavily influenced by blues legends.
 Is this plagiarism now?

-5. "It's being trained on art without permission" - I'm not saying this is great [so do not twist my words to mean "scraping is OK", that is not what I said].
-However, every single one of us is a collection of influences and learning patterns that we may not consciously recognize.
+"It's being trained on other people's art without permission" - every single one of us is a collection of influences and learning patterns that we may not consciously recognize.
 When I was a kid in school, our art teacher had us try to replicate Van Gogh paintings.

 With non-AI fanart, it still often involves likenesses of other actors, whether their characters or as faceclaims, whether with photoshop or digital painting or traditional art.
 These likenesses are being used without permission.